 To respond to this need, supply chain technologies are constantly evolving, with new technology being developed every year.
 While some tech – especially in the field of automation – might seem impressive today (and it is), it’s safe to say that it’s incomparable with the advanced technologies the future holds.

-In time, we should expect to see a global digitisation of the entire supply chain, with increasingly intelligent AI and robotics working together to make continuous improvements to supply chain efficiency.
+In time, we should expect to see a global digitization of the entire supply chain, with increasingly intelligent AI and robotics working together to make continuous improvements to supply chain efficie/procurement-topics-and-skills/proncy.
 It’s an appealing prospect for both suppliers and consumers, as one will be able to cut down on unnecessary costs while the other gets better quality products much quicker.